Modeling frequency instability in high-quality resonant experiments: Jittering resonator

-with frequency $\omega_F=\omega_0+\Delta\omega_F$ close to the natural frequency of the resonator.
-In the context of a mechanical resonator, $x(t)$ might represent the position of the resonator, while $F(t)$ represents a real force applied to the system.
+with frequency $\omega_F=\omega_0+\Delta\omega_F$ close to the natural frequency of the resonator. \footnote{In this work, all effects of ``drifting" will be represented by $\Delta\omega_F$.
+That is, any variations which are longer than the timescale over which the average $\langle\cdot\rangle_\infty$ is taken are treated as a constant frequency offset.
+Variations over shorter timescales will be included in the low-frequency part of the jittering spectrum $S_{\delta\omega}(\omega)$.} In the context of a mechanical resonator, $x(t)$ might represent the position of the resonator, while $F(t)$ represents a real force applied to the system.
 In the context of a resonant cavity, such as Dark SRF, $x(t)$ represents the electric field amplitude of a resonant mode, while $F(t)$ represents currents which excite the resonant mode.
 (These could be either physical currents which generate thermal noise, or an effective current sourced by a dark-photon field~\cite{Graham2014}.)
 Regardless of context, we will refer to $x(t)$ as the \emph{position} of the resonator and $F(t)$ as a \emph{force}.

 In this work, we will treat $\delta\omega(t)$ as a random process, so that \eqref{resonator} is a stochastic differential equation.
 We will therefore be interested in computing ensemble-averaged quantities.
 In addition, \eqref{resonator} represents a driven damped harmonic oscillator, so the system will exhibit transient behavior that depends on its initial conditions, but its asymptotic behavior will not.
 In \secref{characteristics}, we will compute quantities in the $t\rightarrow\infty$ limit and averaged over different realizations of $\delta\omega(t)$.
 We will denote such asymptotic ensemble-averaged quantities by $\langle\cdot\rangle_\infty$.
 Quantities of interest will include the mean amplitude $\langle x(t)\rangle_\infty$ and the mean power $\langle|x(t)|^2\rangle_\infty$.